byl484/telegram-bot-url-changer/README.md

 ALLOWED_USER_IDS=1234,5678
 ```

-BOT_TOKEN is the token provided by BotFather.
+BOT_TOKEN is the token provided by Telegram's BotFather.

 ALLOWED_USER_IDS is a comma-separated list of Telegram user IDs that are allowed to update the Spotify link.